GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

 Note: Google Cloud Libraries BOM release procedure [boms/cloud-oss-bom/RELEASING.md]( boms/cloud-oss-bom/RELEASING.md) is not part of this document.

-This script creates a PR for the release and initiates Rapid project workflows listed below.
+This script creates a PR for the release and initiates the Rapid workflows listed below.

 ## Rapid builds